Collection & Archive

 The Permanent Collection

-The RBSA has an ongoing acquisitions programme and the Permanent Collection continues to grow each year.
-Recent acquisitions include works by two of the RBSA’s nineteenth-century founders: a watercolour by Joseph Barber and a drawing by Samuel Lines Sr. The Collection’s expansion has been aided by the introduction of a donation policy for all newly elected Members.
-All artists who are successful in achieving Member status must submit a diploma piece to the Collection.
+There is an ongoing acquisitions programme and the Collection continues to grow each year.
+Recent acquisitions include works by two of the RBSA’s nineteenth century founders; a watercolour by Joseph Barber and a drawing by Samuel Lines Senior, and three oil paintings by the mid-twentieth century artist Harry Turner RBSA RBA ROI.
+The Collection’s expansion is further aided by the introduction of a donation policy for all newly elected Members.
+All artists who are successful in being elected to full Member status are required to submit a diploma piece to the Society’s Collection.

 The RBSA’s Archive comprises a number of important resources.
 These include the Society’s original exhibition catalogues and minute books dating back to the 1820s, as well as a collection of letters written by former Members and exhibitors at the Society.
 These include letters written by some of the Society’s most prestigious contacts such as Sir Edward Burne-Jones, Sir John Everett Millais and John Brett.
 Other resources include curatorial files, photograph albums from the nineteenth century, and several books of press cuttings.